Wound Healing and Hyperbaric Medicine

 - Venous ulcers - develop when blood pools in the lower leg veins leading to tissue breakdown.
 This pooling problem is usually a result of the veins' inability to move blood back toward the heart.

-- Pressure sores/ulcers - also known as bed sores.
+- Pressure injuries - also known as bed sores.
 These sores are injuries to the skin and underlying tissue usually caused by unrelieved pressure.

 - Bone infections (osteomyelitis)